Inelastic Boltzmann equation under shear heating: Radon measure-valued solution

 \subsection{Stationary self-similar Radon profile}

 In \cite{JamesEtAl17SSP}, the existence of a stationary self-similar profile for elastic collision can be shown under the assumption that the shear strength $\|A\|$ is sufficiently small.
-However, due to the appearance of cooling effect for inelastic collision, we need to further impose the smallness of $\zeta$ as in \eqref{Defzeta} or equivalently the condition that the inelastic parameter $z$ is close to $1$, to establish the existence.
+However, due to the appearance of cooling effect for inelastic collision, we need to further impose the smallness of $\zeta$ as in \eqref{Defzeta} or equivalently the condition that the inelastic parameter $z$ is close to $1$, to establish the existence. {Here, the shearing matrix $A$ is not necessarily associated to a uniform shear.}